tsmoreau/docs/docs/general/faq.md

 #### I have finished all steps of setting up node.
 Why I don't see my node on Shifu?
 You must apply to become a masternode candidate.

-#### Do I need to deposit the 50K TAO before or after running 'tmn' in VPS?
+#### Do I need to deposit the 50K TAO before or after running 'taomn' in VPS?
 After.
 Your node must be fully synched before applying.

 #### How do I check the blockchain sync status from the node?